x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mfr-non-accepted-domain-report.md

 To quickly filter the results, click **Search** ![Search icon](../../media/modern-eac-filter-icon.png) and start typing a value.

-To filter the results by date range or ???, use the boxes.
+To filter the results by date range or connector name, use the boxes.
 You can specify a date range up to 90 days.

 For more advanced filters that you can also save and use later, click **Filter** ![Filter icon](../../media/modern-eac-filter-icon.png) and select **New filter**.
 In the **Custom filter** flyout that appears, enter the following information: